-The General Fund actual revenue was \$884,639.
-That amount is over both the original and final budget estimates of \$763,545 and \$849,832, respectively.
-The variance between the actual revenues and the final budget was mostly the result of spending, and therefore being able to recognize, more At-Risk revenues than anticipated and receiving the REAP Grant, which was not budgeted for.
+The General Fund actual revenue was \$1,028,438.
+That amount is over both the original and final budget estimates of \$792,045 and \$1,018,150, respectively.
+The variance between the actual revenues and the final budget was mostly the result of spending, and therefore being able to recognize, more At-Risk revenues than anticipated.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2018

-The actual expenditures of the General Fund were \$628,598, which is below both the original budget estimate of \$783,175 and the final amended budget of \$706,573.
-The variance between the actual expenditures and the final amended budget was mostly the result of spending \$10,000 less for conferences and classes and \$38,000 less for losco RESA purchased services than what was budgeted, along with other smaller decreases.
+The actual expenditures of the General Fund were \$821,450, which is below both the original budget estimate of \$833,385 and the final amended budget of \$927,725.
+The variance between the actual expenditures and the final amended budget was mostly the result of spending \$10,000 less in CTE tuition costs, spending \$30,000 less than budgeted in transportation costs, purchasing less equipment than anticipated, and over estimating the total purchased services cost to IRESA.